Microsoft-Web/DEMO-GeekQuiz-Web-API-Windows-Store/DEMO.md

 	> **Speaking point:** Explain that this is the end point of the REST API.

-1. Highlight the lines highlighted in the following code snippet:
+1. Highlight the `this.buttons` and `this.question` assignments, highlighted in the following code snippet:

 	<!-- mark:8-18 -->
 	````JavaScript